czelabueno/langchain4j-workflow/README.md

 LangChain4j Workflow is designed to integrate seamlessly with [LangChain4j](https://docs.langchain4j.dev/), enabling you to define custom workflows using all the features that LangChain4j offers.
 This integration could provide a comprehensive toolset for building advanced AI applications.

-> **Give me a star**: If you find this repository beneficial, don't forget to give it a star! 🌟 Your support increases its chances of being merged with the LangChain4j codebase.
+> 🌟 **Starring me**: If you find this repository beneficial, don't forget to give it a star! 🌟 Your support increases its chances of being merged with the LangChain4j codebase.
 It's a simple way to show your appreciation and help this project grow!

 ## Key Features
 - **Stateful**: LangChain4j Workflow is a stateful engine, enabling you to design custom states as POJO and transitions.
 This feature provides a robust foundation for managing the flow and state of your application.